The Helicopter Spies: Synopsis

-Regrouping, Solo leaves to speak to Sebastian’s wife in Los Angeles.
-She denies knowing where Sebastian is, but as soon as Solo leaves she phones Sebastian at his launch facility.
+Regrouping, Solo leaves to speak to Sebastian’s wife Laurie in Los Angeles.
+She denies knowing where Sebastian is, but as soon as Solo leaves, she phones Sebastian at his launch facility.
 Sebastian orders Solo killed, but Solo instead kills his white-haired attackers.
 He adopts white coloring in his hair, takes the place of one of the men he killed, and reports in with other similar men for a briefing where Sebastian says their mission is to steal a U.S. rocket.
 Solo thereafter distinguishes himself by helping the group steal the rocket from a train.

 Kuryakin meanwhile follows up on a lead from Solo and investigates a suspicious connection between Sebastian and an abandoned theater in Los Angeles.
 Followed by Annie and an identical brother of Askoy, Kuryakin discovers that the theater is hosting a status briefing for followers of The Third Way.
 They are then all captured, but Askoy’s brother is killed by an ejector seat along the highway.
 Sebastian then remotely triggers a gas release that kills all the white-haired party goers except for Solo, who barely escapes and meets a third identical Askoy brother.

-Solo returns to Sebastian’s wife and tricks her into contacting Sebastian.
+Solo returns to Laurie and tricks her into contacting Sebastian.
 Tracing the call, U.N.C.L.E. discovers the local building from which Sebastian’s launch facility is hidden.
 Askoy’s third brother and Solo infiltrate the building.
 After a battle in which the Askoy brother dies, Sebastian falls through an open hatch in the rocket and is launched along with it.
 U.N.C.L.E. reinforcements arrive, the rocket self-destructs, and the “old man” dies without having spoken.
-Back at U.N.C.L.E.
-HQ Annie discovers from a fourth identical Askoy brother that her fiancé, though released from prison thanks to U.N.C.L.E., had changed his mind about marriage.
+Back at U.N.C.L.E. headquarters, Annie discovers from a fourth identical Askoy brother that her fiancé, though released from prison thanks to U.N.C.L.E., had changed his mind about marriage.
 Annie and Askoy’s fourth brother thereafter walk out arm in arm.